-Lula Cellars is a boutique winery located in the revered “Deep End” of the Anderson Valley whose handcrafted Pinot Noir wines receive high accolades and devoted fans.
-Lula’s focus is on world-class Pinot Noirs from our Estate and Anderson Valley Pinot Noirs and other single vineyard offerings from the greater Mendocino County.
-In addition, we are proud to produce a variety of wines that complement today’s diverse wine enthusiasts.
-The goal of proprietor Ken Avery and winemaker Matt Parish is to produce delicious wines that are as approachable as they are memorable.
+Lula Cellars is a boutique winery located in the revered “Deep End” of the Anderson Valley, whose handcrafted Pinot Noir wines receive high accolades and devoted fans.
+Lula’s focus is on world-class Pinot Noirs from our Estate and Anderson Valley Pinot Noirs and other single-vineyard offerings from the greater Mendocino County.
+In addition, we’re proud to produce a variety of wines that complement today’s diverse wine enthusiasts.
+The goal of Proprietor Ken Avery and Winemaker Matt Parish is to produce delicious wines that are as approachable as they are memorable.

 Our customer-friendly philosophy is echoed in every aspect of our business.
 Guests can enjoy personal wine tastings in our outdoor tasting area with their four-legged friends happily milling at their feet.

 Lula’s home is on a 22-acre property in Philo, just 2 1/2 hours north of San Francisco.
 For festival-goers or travelers to Mendocino County, our property offers a unique experience for wine tasting.
 The welcoming Lula team are all knowledgeable about our wines and growing regions and will happily share stories about the local history.

 Located on Hwy 128 at 2800 Guntly Road (next door to Handley Cellars), our pet-friendly tasting room offers stunning views of the surrounding property and the lauded Pinot Noir growing area in the “Deep End” of the Anderson Valley.
-We are open for tastings Friday – Sunday from 11a.m. to 5 p.m. (last seating at 4:15 p.m.) and recommend reservations but walk-ins are welcome (space permitting).
+We’re open for tastings Friday – Sunday from 11a.m. to 5 p.m. (last seating at 4:15 p.m.) and recommend reservations but walk-ins are welcome (space permitting).
 We’re open for retail sales on Monday and Tuesday and closed Wednesday and Thursday.